Kildare Death Notices for Wednesday, 18 September, 2019

 Braithwaite (nee Alfred), Clarenda Patricia (Clarrie), Athy, late of Sallins, Co Kildare, peacefully, in the tender care of the staff of Cloverlodge Nursing Home, Athy.
 Beloved wife of the late Gordon, dearly loved mother of Ken, Alan and Joan.
 Sadly missed by her daughters-in-law Susan and Pamela, Joan’s partner Eamon, grandchildren Andrew, Sandra, David, Mark, great-grandchild Liam, brother Bertie, sister-in-law Patsy, nieces, nephews, extended family, relatives and friends.

-Funeral Service Thursday 19th September at 2.30pm in St Michael’s Church of Ireland, Athy, burial afterwards in St. John’s Church of Ireland Graveyard, Yellow Bog, Kilcullen, Co Kildare.
+Funeral service Thursday 19th September at 2.30pm in St Michael's Church of Ireland, Athy, burial afterward in St John's Church of Ireland Graveyard, Yellow Bog, Kilcullen, Co Kildare.

 “The day thou gavest Lord is ended”